Calendar of Events 2018

 International competitors participate in Aruba's longest road race covering the length of the island from San Nicolas to Oranjestad.
 The race begins at 5:00 a.m.
-Registration starts on February 1, 2011.
-Contact IDEFRE Tel.
-(297) 582-4987 or Fax: (297) 583-6478 E-mail: email@example.com for additional information or registration.
+Registration starts on February 7, 2018.
+Contact IBISA at Tel.
+(297) 582-4987, Fax (297) 583-6478, or email@example.com/ firstname.lastname@example.org or visit the Website www.ibisaaruba.com for additional information or registration.

 Aruba's most popular running race draws over 200 competitors from countries including Aruba, Venezuela, Colombia, Netherlands Antilles, USA and Holland.
 The 10K event starts at 5:30 p.m. on L.G.
 Smith Blvd. and ends at the Marriott parking lot.
 Entry forms will be issued in February.
-Contact IDEFRE at Tel.
-(297) 582-4987 or Fax.
-(297) 583-6478 or E-mail email@example.com or firstname.lastname@example.org for additional Information
+Contact Vanessa Tromp at Tel.
+(297) 593-5801 or email@example.com for additional Information.

-An official government ceremony paying honor to Queen Beatrix is followed by numerous sporting events and family-friendly celebrations.
+An official government ceremony paying honor to King Willem Alexander is followed by numerous sporting events and family-friendly celebrations.
 Sports competitions, kite flying contests and fun-filled activities are held at various sites including community centers.